-This Dark Chocolate Pecan Toffee Bark is calling your name – it’s rich, decadent, and easy to make.
-Dark chocolate is filled with chopped pecans and toffee pieces.
-Ready in just twenty minutes.
+Dark Chocolate Pecan Toffee Bark is calling your name – it’s rich, decadent, and easy to make.
+Melted dark chocolate is filled with chopped pecans and toffee pieces and spread into a thin candy bark.

 If you’d like more detailed information, this article is a great resource for melting and tempering chocolate.